ColdGlassOMilk/react-canvas-animate/README.md

 - `fullscreen` boolean

   Defaults to false.
 Setting true will adjust canvas dimensions to window inner dimensions.
 Position will also become fixed.
-Override with `style={{ position: 'absolute' }}`
+Override with `style={{ position: 'absolute' }}` or `position: undefined`

+- `nogrid` boolean

+  Setting to true will disable the tiled grid background. _Note: The grid is generated interally through styles, and will not in any way affect image rendering_

+- `gridSize` number

+  Default is 20.
+Size in pixels for the tiled grid background.

 - `frameRate` number